MicrosoftDocs/winrt-api/windows.ui.xaml.media/xamllight.md

 It's also a good practice to dispose of composition resources when they're no longer in use.
 The [OnDisconnected](xamllight_ondisconnected.md) method is called when a XamlLight instance is no longer in use anywhere on the screen, so you can override [OnDisconnected](xamllight_disonconnected.md) to safely dispose of resources.
 If the XamlLight is later used again after being disconnected then [OnConnected](xamllight_onconnected.md) will be called again.

+> [!WARNING]
+> On Windows 10 Creators Update (SDK 15063), CompositionLight can't be accessed after Dispose is called, so setting it to **null** after calling Dispose causes an error.
+To work around this issue, you can save the CompositionLight to a temporary variable and call Dispose on that after you set CompositionLight to null. `var temp = CompostionLight; CompositionLight = null; temp.Dispose();`
+> This issue is fixed in later versions of the SDK.
+See [Version adaptive apps](https://docs.microsoft.com/windows/uwp/debug-test-perf/version-adaptive-apps) for info about how to target different SDK versions.

 ## -examples

 This example shows the definition for a custom XamlLight that applies a multicolored spotlight to targeted UIElements and Brushes: